 Although the game offers seven languages to choose from as subtitles, it is unfortunate that these extra bonus clips do not have them.
 I would’ve love to know what my boi Yuki Kaji was laughing at on the movie set. 😅

 A good 2-3 hours of playtime would probably let you finish Death Come True to full completion.
 I, of course, had a lot of fun playing the entire game, especially unlocking all the death scenes and seeing how quirky and eccentric these death endings can get each time.

-The story started really well, and I was fairly intrigued by the whole “stuck in a weird hotel with no memories” shtick.
+The story started pretty interesting, and I was fairly intrigued by the whole “stuck in a weird hotel with no memories” shtick.
 However, it slowly fell flat (to me) in the middle that I suddenly didn’t care how it would all end.
 I also, couldn’t bring myself to really like the main protagonist (no offense to the actor as he did a marvelous job).
 Maybe, there really wasn’t enough time to get to know him?
-I feel like there were a couple of flashback scenes that were merely forced in the game just to give us a tiny detail of who he was before his amnesia but it didn’t have any particular impact on the storyline.
+I feel like there were a couple of flashback scenes that were merely forced in the game just to give us a tiny detail of who he was before his amnesia, but it didn’t have any particular impact on the storyline.
 If anything, the plot twist and the big reveal was more like an “Oh okay (shrug)” type moment (for me lol). 🤗

 I didn’t have any issues seeing Jason Voorhees sporadically committing a killing spree on my screen either.🤣 It was ridiculous!
 Yes, but I feel like his presence was necessary for the game to accomplish the core of ‘Death Come True’, which was the dying loop that was needed in the gameplay.